syntevo/docs/src/SmartGit/Manual/Integrations/index.md

 - [AI Services](AI.md) (experimental)

 ## Tips
+> [!TIP]
-- If you have multiple identities/logins for the same hosting provider, you can add multiple hosting provider accounts in SmartGit.
+> If you have multiple identities/logins for the same hosting provider, you can add multiple hosting provider accounts in SmartGit.
-- The default name for each hosting provider connection is the provider's name (e.g., github.com).
+> The default name for each hosting provider connection is the provider's name (e.g., github.com).
-  You can change this name under **Preferences \| Hosting Providers** by selecting the connection and clicking **Edit**.
+> You can change this name under **Preferences \| Hosting Providers** by selecting the connection and clicking **Edit**.